 Where to Find Cuttlefish

 Although it is rarely seen fresh in U.S. markets, North American consumers can find this tasty cephalopod frozen in Asian markets.
-Frozen cuttlefish is usually pre-cleaned.
+Frozen cuttlefish are usually pre-cleaned.

 How to Clean Cuttlefish